Day Sailing & Visitors’ Information

 Download Accommodation List

 Visitors should be aware of the instructions that apply to all boats launching from the club, copies of which may be obtained from the Club office or may be downloaded here.
-Key elements of these instructions are summarized in the visitors’ leaflet and below:
+Key elements of these instructions are summarised in the visitors’ leaflet and below:

 - Personal jacket buoyancy must be worn at all times when on the water.